RIS-WITH/Malmo_Builder/README.md

 cd ../Minecraft
 ./launchClient.sh
 ```
+- We need to make the port 10000 our last opened window so we can easily find our log file
-- change the last opened client which will be at 10001 to port 10000 and the first one to 10002 using GUI
+To do so change the last opened client which will be at 10001 to port 10000 and the first one to 10002 using GUI
-First change the client 10000 to 10001 on minecraft GUI (malmo wont like it but will change it later)
+1. First change the client 10000 to 10001 on minecraft GUI (malmo wont like it but will change it later)
+In the Minecraft window of port 10000:
-ESC > mods > malmo > settings > port > 10001 > done
+ESC > mods > malmo > settings > port  >change 0 to 10001 > done
-Then change the client 10002 to 10000 on minecraft GUI
+2. Then change the client 10002 to 10000 on minecraft GUI
+In the Minecraft window of port 10001:
-ESC > mods > malmo > settings > port > 10000 > done
+ESC > mods > malmo > settings > port > change 0 to 10000 > done
+In the Minecraft window of step 1:
-now to solve malmo problem with first change, 10001 to 0
+3. now to solve malmo problem with first change, 10001 to 0
 ESC > mods > malmo > settings > port > 0 > done

 - run the main python file in the malmo_builder directory